Pennsylvania's congressional districts: 2012 redistricting and gerrymandering challenge

 Following the 2010 census, redistricting in Pennsylvania was controlled by elected officials from the Republican party.
 In 2012, Pennsylvania realigned a number of districts.
 A number of sitting congressional representatives had their districts modified or merged as part of the redistricting.
 The merger of districts 4 and 12 forced a primary runoff between the two sitting congressional representatives.

 The 2012 redistricting process resulted in a map that according to Democrats favored Republican candidates.
 Pennsylvania has voted majority Democrat in every presidential election since 1992, with the exception of Donald Trump's victories in the 2016 and 2024 elections.
 In the 2012 congressional elections, Democratic candidates won 50.5% of the total votes cast.
 However, only five of the state's 18 federal Representatives (27.78%) were Democrats.

-On June 14, 2017, the League of Women Voters of Pennsylvania filed a lawsuit, alleging that the district boundaries constituted an unconstitutional partisan gerrymander.
+On June 14, 2017, the League of Women Voters of Pennsylvania filed a lawsuit, alleging that the district boundaries constituted a partisan gerrymander, and that such a gerrymander was contrary to the Constitution of Pennsylvania.
 The case was eventually appealed to the Pennsylvania Supreme Court.
 On January 22, 2018, the Pennsylvania Supreme Court ruled that the congressional districts were unlawfully gerrymandered in violation of the Pennsylvania Constitution.
 The court ordered the General Assembly and the governor to adopt a remedied map, to be used for the 2018 congressional elections.
 Pennsylvania Republicans requested a stay from the United States Supreme Court, to delay the drawing of new district boundaries; however, that request was denied on February 5, 2018.
 The governor and General Assembly failed to reach an agreement regarding the district boundaries, thus the Pennsylvania Supreme Court drew its own remedial map.

 On February 19, 2018, the Pennsylvania Supreme Court released its new congressional map, to take effect for the May 15, 2018, primaries.
 The Court voted to implement the new map by a 4–3 vote.
 The map was designed with the assistance of Stanford University law professor Nathaniel Persily.
 The districts in the Court's map were significantly more compact, and its map split fewer municipalities and counties than the prior Republican-drawn map.
 While the GOP-drawn map had favored Republican candidates, the court-drawn map is expected not to favor one party over the other.

 Republican lawmakers from Pennsylvania requested that the Supreme Court block the implementation of the court-drawn map; however, on March 19, 2018, the United States Supreme Court denied their request.
 A Pennsylvania federal district court dismissed a parallel suit on the same day.
 Prior to the 2018 House elections, the Republicans had held 12 seats to 6 for the Democrats, and prior to the March 2018 special election in the 18th district, the delegation had consisted of 13 Republicans and 5 Democrats.
 The 2018 election resulted in 9 Democrats and 9 Republicans in the delegation.